nunobrum/spicelib/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 1.1.2
+  * Fixes on the readme_update.py script.
+Was not supporting spaces after the []
 * Version 1.1.1
   * Supporting hierarchical edits on both QSpice and LTspice schematics
   * Skipping the need of the rich library on examples